Best Summer Wine Tasting Themes

 This party is all about white wines, white food, white decorations, and white clothing clad guests.
 Remember white wine isn’t always made with white grapes.
 Have fun with this one and mix it up.
 Toss in a white wine made with Pinot Noir grapes.

 Have your guests wear all white.
-Use white plates, napkins, serving trays and other white decorations.
-Serve white food like white cheeses, popcorn,
+Use white plates, napkins, serving trays, and other white decorations.
+Serve white food like white cheeses, popcorn, and white cake pops.

 White Wine Recommendations